Indonesia Travel Guide

 Flores is attracting more and more tourists each year, especially with the famous Komodo Island, but not many go farther than Labuan Bajo.
 Flores is starting to get organized around tourism which will facilitate your time there.
 At the same time, the island is far from being overcrowded (yet).

 Planning your itinerary should be easy, there’s only one road crossing the island from east to west.
 You would need about 10 to 14 days to visit it.
 You can easily fly to Ende or Maumere from any point in Indonesia.
 From Lombok, you can take the 3 days cruise to Labuan Bajo.

-Java is Indonesia most modern island, there are a lot of big cities with not much to offer but Java is also full of interesting places if you like nature, with many UNESCO protected national parks, such as Gunung Bromo, Java’s most famous volcano.
+Java is Indonesia’s most modern island, there are a lot of big cities with not much to offer.
+However, Java, especially East Java, is also full of interesting places if you like nature, with many UNESCO-protected national parks, such as Gunung Bromo, Java’s most famous volcano.

 If you want to really explore the whole island you’ll need at least a month.
 Places are really far from each other, and you usually lose a day in transportation.
-Don’t forget to try Pisang Ijo (green banana) a local dessert and coto Makassar (pronounced tchoto), traditionally it’s an organ soup but in most places, you can ask just for meat.
+Don’t forget to try Pisang Ijo (green banana) a local dessert and coto Makassar (pronounced tchoto), traditionally it’s an organ soup but in most places, you can ask for meat instead.

 Getting out-of-the-beaten-path in Indonesia

 Getting out-of-the-beaten-path in Indonesia is super easy, the country is so big.
 There are a lot of wonderful islands where you won’t see many foreign visitors.
 Try Sulawesi, Timor, Kalimantan, Papua, and the smaller islands east of Flores.